maybebyte/anthesis/articles/index.md

 Articles are sorted in reverse chronological order within their respective categories.

-At one point, I updated the date of articles whenever I made any change to them.
-After some thought, it's more logical to let the date correspond to when an article was published.
+Formerly, I changed the date of articles whenever I modified them.
+Upon further reflection, the day an article was published is more useful as a date.
 All articles before this change have a date of October 24th.

 ## Tech